March 27, 2014

 To continue my end of summer New York City drama, here is “Let’s Get Rid of New York” by the Randoms.
 This is the b-side of the 1977 single “ABCD” on Dangerhouse Records.
 LA punk underrated.
 Sleeve and vinyl image courtesy of break my face.

 My love and hate relationship with New York is at its most intense during the hottest and quietest month of the year – August.
 “A Hare Grows in Manhattan” directed by Fritz Freleng, 1947 © Warner Bros.

 Here is Purity Ring’s video for “Fineshrine” from their new album, Shrines.
 Sparkly.
 This video is from Twin Shadow’s summer release, Confess.
 The track is “Patient” and the bike is a Triumph.
 Last but never least - tUnE-yArDs with “My Country” from w h o k i l l.
 It’s not new this summer but it seems like summertime […]

 You should know Kate Beaton - or at least know her books and website and art.
 The archive on her site is the best free online reading you can find.
 Hits include: Dr. Sara Baker, Nancy Drew covers retold, and the Bronte sisters.
 Oh so fun!
 One of my favorites from 2007… Buy Hark!
 A Vagrant for your loved […]

 August 1, 2012

-Click HERE and then enter the Micachu and the Shapes website and watch the videos for their 2012 album Never.
+Click HERE and watch all the videos by Micachu and the Shapes for their 2012 album Never.
 There are 16 of them in all.
 Photo from Rough Trade Records